This is an AI translated post.

 Select Language

-A change of wind is blowing in the Tokyo gubernatorial election ahead of the July 7 vote.
-Incumbent Yuriko Koike (71) enjoys the support of the Liberal Democratic Party (LDP) and Komeito Party, while Renho, a member of the House of Councillors (56), is backed by the Constitutional Democratic Party of Japan (CDP) and the Japanese Communist Party (JCP).
-However, the 'rivalry' between the ruling and opposition parties has collapsed as the Democratic Party for the People (DPP) and the Tokyo Metropolitan Government are expected to support Koike.
-In addition, Shinji Ishimaru (41), the former mayor of Aki Takada City in Hiroshima Prefecture who enjoys widespread support on SNS, launched his first campaign rally in Tokyo on July 15th.
+A wave of change is sweeping through the Tokyo gubernatorial election, scheduled for July 7th.
+Incumbent Governor Yuriko Koike (71) enjoys the support of the Liberal Democratic Party (LDP) and Komeito, while Senator Renho (56) is backed by the Constitutional Democratic Party of Japan (CDP) and the Japanese Communist Party (JCP).
+However, the 'ruling vs. opposition' dynamic has been disrupted as the Democratic Party for the People (DPP) and United Tokyo are expected to endorse Governor Koike.
+Adding to the mix, Shinji Ishimaru (41), the former mayor of Aki-Takada City in Hiroshima Prefecture, who enjoys widespread support on social media, launched his first campaign rally in Tokyo on the 15th.

-This election is not simply a 'battle of women'.
-Ishimaru stated on a live broadcast on July 12th, "I'm starting my political activities in Tokyo in earnest," and mentioned the enthusiasm of volunteers.
-His official YouTube channel currently has 110,000 subscribers, and the 30-second video uploaded has been viewed 500,000 times.
-A video interview conducted by Yukan Fuji with Ishimaru has also garnered significant attention online, with over 300,000 views as of the morning of July 15th.
+This election is not merely a 'battle of women'.
+On July 12th, Ishimaru Shinji announced during a live broadcast, "I'm coming to Tokyo to begin my political activities in earnest."
+He also mentioned the fervent enthusiasm of his volunteers.
+As of the 15th, his official YouTube channel boasts 110,000 subscribers, and a 30-second video he uploaded has garnered 500,000 views.
+A video interview that Yukan Fuji conducted with Ishimaru Shinji has also received over 300,000 views as of the morning of the 15th, indicating a significant online response.

-At a regular press conference on July 14th at 2 pm, Koike pointed out issues related to life, such as childcare and nursing care, as key issues in the gubernatorial election, stating, "In light of disasters and recent international affairs, how to protect the residents is a major issue."
-She plans to announce her policy proposals on July 18th.
-Renho held a press conference at the Foreign Correspondents' Club of Japan at the same time and indicated that the redevelopment of Meiji Jingu Gaien would be a key issue in the gubernatorial election.
-Renho emphasized, "Many residents are voicing their concerns.
-I want to ask if development that eliminates green spaces in Tokyo is truly necessary."
+During her regular press conference on the 14th at 2 PM, Governor Koike identified childcare and nursing care, issues directly impacting people's lives, as key issues in the gubernatorial election, stating, "In light of recent disasters and the current international situation, the most crucial question is how to protect Tokyo's citizens."
+She plans to announce her policy proposals on the 18th.
+At the same time, Senator Renho held a press conference at the Foreign Correspondents' Club of Japan, highlighting the issue of redevelopment of the Meiji Jingu Gaien as a crucial point for the gubernatorial election.
+Senator Renho emphasized, "Many Tokyo residents are voicing their opposition.
+I want to ask if this development, which involves eliminating green spaces in Tokyo, is truly necessary."